Skip to main content

 Error HandlingStaticLearning

-Agents need flexible, standardized access to enterprise data.
+Agents therefore need flexible, standardized access to enterprise data.
 APIs are the link — provided they are designed for machine clients.
+An API built for human-facing frontends is not automatically suitable for agents.
+What matters are understandable descriptions, consistent data models, controllable access paths, and clean error handling.

 MCP: The New Standard

-• Standardized Communication: One protocol for all agents
+• Standardized Communication: one protocol for different agents

 {